We love superheroes.

 Superheroes — man, we love them.

-But, just as in every other part of real life, there is no such thing.
+But, there is no such thing.

 There are no superheroes in the Church.